 - Side Bet:

-- Money exchanged hands aboard the Orlando right after the climax of the film, between Captain Knox (CO of the Orlando) and his XO.note
+- Money changes hands aboard Orlando right after the climax of the film, between Captain Knox (CO of Orlando) and his XO.note

 - Spots and Jackson are seen exchanging money a couple of times.
 Keep an eye on them whenever something exciting happens.